yukoff/concourse-connect/README.txt

 ----------------------------------------------------------------------------

 Source versions of ConcourseConnect can be deployed as an exploded webapp directory into Apache Tomcat.
-This is the easiest way to develop ConcourseConnect.
-In this scenario, you can also deploy within your preferred Java IDE with embedded Tomcat container, bypassing the ant script altogether.
+This is an easy way to develop ConcourseConnect.
+You can also deploy within your preferred Java IDE with embedded Tomcat container, bypassing the included ant script altogether.

 The following software is required to package and test ConcourseConnect:

-  Sun J2SE JDK 5 or 6
+  Sun J2SE JDK 6
   http://java.sun.com

-  Apache Tomcat 5.5, use with Sun J2SE 5.0
   Apache Tomcat 6.0, use with Sun J2SE 6.0
   http://tomcat.apache.org